Ludlow’s Infallible Patent Jar

 Provenance: Jerry McCann Collection

 Here is an interesting specimen where we will be focusing on the early metal lid and the beautiful glass jar it is attached to.
+We have another beautiful quart example of an aqua Ludlow’s Infallible Patent Sealer Jar with striations in our museum.

 William D. Ludlow was issued patent no. 24,566 on June 28, 1859, for a ‘Preserve-Can.’
 The patent was reissued as No. 1,656 on April 19, 1864.
 The device was a tin can that sealed with a system of ‘Lugs and keys.’
 The device was adapted to both cans and jars and was apparently used fairly extensively as there were several variations.